Cell¶

 A Cell

-object can be executed as a function via its run()
+object can also be executed without arguments via its run()

-returns the cell's last expression (output) and a mapping from its defined
+method, which returns the cell's last expression (output) and a mapping from

 For example: